| 916 Patricia Avenue | ![]() |

 • Grinnell College President's Medalist, 1980.

-• Past President/Director, Computer Professionals for Social Responsibility.• Past Director, Institute for Global Communication.
+• Past Director, Institute for Global Communication.

 • Contributor, Encyclopedia of Microcomputers.

-• Editorial Advisory Board, Communications of the ACM.• Chairman, 2000 CPSR Conference, "Nurturing the Cybercommons".• Chairman, 1994 IFIP Conference, "Message Handling Systems".
+• Chairman, 1994 IFIP Conference, "Message Handling Systems".

 • Reviewer, 1989/90 ACM/IEEE Undergraduate CS Curriculum.